Aetf/Aetf.github.io/source/research/index.md

 specifically, I'm currently working on making GPU more flexible in terms of sharing to facilitate better scheduling and improve resource utilization.

-For a complete list of my past experience, please refer to my [CV](/assets/dl/cv.pdf) (last updated: Mar.
+For a complete list of my past experience, please refer to my [CV](/assets/dl/cv.pdf) (last updated: Dec.
 2020).

 The following is a list containing all my publications, plus posters.